aiplanethub/beyondllm/docs/core-components/vector-store.md

 #### Parameters for WeaviateVectorDb:

-* **weaviate\_url** : Specifies the URL of your Weaviate cluster.
+* **url** : Specifies the URL of your Weaviate cluster.
 This is essential for connecting to the Weaviate instance where your embeddings will be stored.
-* **weaviate\_index\_name** : The name of the index within Weaviate where your embeddings will be organized and managed.
+* **index\_name** : The name of the index within Weaviate where your embeddings will be organized and managed.
-* **weaviate\_api\_key :** The API key for authenticated access to your Weaviate instance.
+* **api\_key** : The API key for authenticated access to your Weaviate instance.
 If not provided, the connection will be unauthenticated.
-* **weaviate\_headers** : Additional headers for the Weaviate request in JSON format.
+* **additional\_headers** : Additional headers for the Weaviate request in JSON format.
 This is useful for custom configurations or additional authentication methods.

 #### Code Example: